al3xandr3/al3xandr3.github.io/_posts/2020-06-11-Lump-sum-versus-dollar-cost-average-investing.md

 - Total: 1183.8

-## Case 5 - How about late ADC investing?
+## Case 5 - How about late DCA investing?

 When investing a value of 50 every 7 days, but doing it later (first 140 days without investing).